MischaU8/yumyum/unsorted/multi-target-boolean_I4l6B6dJfJI.md

-yum yum Floyd here with a quick look at performing a multi-target Boolean operation in plasticity start by pressing Q on the keyboard to activate the Boolean tool then select the first
+yum yum Floyd here with a quick look at performing a multi-target Boolean operation in Plasticity start by pressing Q on the keyboard to activate the Boolean tool then select the first
 Target body next click the select Target